 - Progressive Neurological Communication Disorders

 You’ll also need to complete a clinical practicum of at least 400 clock hours before graduating.
-Usually competed during your last year of study, the practicum will help you gain hands-on experience under the supervision of a licensed SLP.
-The first 25 hours of your practicum will be observational, as you shadow your supervisor.
+Usually completed during your last year of study, the practicum will help you gain hands-on experience under the supervision of a licensed SLP.
+The first 25 hours of your practicum will be observational as you shadow your supervisor.
 The next 375 will be made up of direct clinical interaction with patients.

 You’ll also be required to complete a thesis or capstone project through your graduate program.
 The capstone usually focuses on an area of research within SLP.